 Today, most people visit the church not to see St Peter's chains, but to admire Michelangelo’s statue of Moses (1514-16).
-This celebrated sculpture was carved for the monumental tomb of Pope Julius II (r.
+This celebrated sculpture was carved for the funerary monument to Pope Julius II (r.
 1503-13), which was originally destined to stand in St Peter’s Basilica.

-Michelangelo felt that this was his most lifelike creation.
+Michelangelo felt his sculpture of Moses was his most lifelike creation.
 Legend has it that upon its completion he struck the right knee commanding, 'now speak!'.
 There is a scar on the knee thought to be the mark of the master's hammer.

-However, the statue of Moses, which was placed here in 1544, was the only part of the tomb that Michelangelo ever completed.
-And the tomb, itself, is mostly the work of other sculptors.
-The statue of Julius II is by Tommaso Boscoli.
+However, the statue of Moses, which was placed here in 1544, was the only part of the monument that Michelangelo ever completed.
+And the monument, itself, is mostly the work of other sculptors.
+The statue of Julius II, for instance, is by Tommaso Boscoli.